radiodee1/chat-bert/data/README.md

 ow old are you; i'm twenty years old ;-1

 # these lines are non-sensical
+# but the content of this room shows how a topic
+# might be isolated to any given room.

 room:5
 mixin:3
 how tall are you; i am five feet tall; -1